dceejay/RedMap/README.md

  - **clickable** : boolean - set to true to allow click to show popup.
  - **popup** : html string to display in popup (as well as name).
  - **editable** : boolean - set to true to allow simple edit/delete right click contextmenu.
+ - **tooltip** : Text string to display on mouse hover over the shape.
  - **contextmenu** : html string to display a more complex right click contextmenu.
  - **weight** : the width of the line or outline.